Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 Don't fear using components in components, the more "organic" your design / approach is, the more modular your components will be.
 Oh, and you're likely to drink less coffee (think about your health Dude ^^)

+Another cool aspect of using components as a front-end developer/UI developer is to list UI oriented ones in a styleguide and, in that way, help developers to test, see regressions and find which ones are available with their parameters.

 Ember 2.0 will put even more emphasis on components!